Willgunter/Discord-Clone/README.md

     - Found out how to do the thing where the main box fills both the left and right sides.
 Next step: resize message box to be similar to discord and also figure out how to get "send message" button to display next to message box

+- 8/17/2023
+    - Less time today bc marching band camp, but still made some progress

+    - made content box componnt (main area where messages will be displayed) and made ui closer to discords ui (only really works on my laptop screens display tho)

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)